-On 29 May 2019, Philly Shipyard was one of four shipyards selected to conduct industry studies for the Common Hull Auxiliary Multi-Mission Platform (CHAMP) program.
+Philly Shipyard continues its work on the industry studies for the Common Hull Auxiliary Multi-Mission Platform (CHAMP) program.
+On 29 May 2019, Philly Shipyard was one of four shipyards awarded a prime contract to conduct industry studies for the CHAMP program.
 Philly Shipyard is teaming with Vard Marine to conduct these studies for the U.S. Navy.
 The CHAMP program is a multi-phase effort that involves design studies, preliminary design, and detail design and construction (DD&C) to ultimately recapitalize the Military Sealift Command (MSC) fleet of aging ships.
 The demand for the CHAMP program could approach 60+ vessels.
 The CHAMP vessels are not combatants, and are more commercially oriented, which fits the structure of Philly Shipyard's facility.
 It is anticipated the shipyards will ultimately compete for the DD&C contract, with award in 2023 and acquisition occurring over the next decade.